The best cat treats are absolutely delicious. Here’s why the irresistibility factor is essential.

 If your cat is currently obsessed with a less-than-nutritious treat like Temptations, remember that they’re probably not thrilled by the unsavory parts of the ingredient list.
 They don’t want corn.
 They don’t want rice.
 They don’t want Yellow 5 or Blue 2.

 Look for treats that are made from high-quality, simple ingredients, like chicken liver, beef meat, and perhaps a little salmon.
 Avoid treats that contain corn, wheat, soy, added sugar, and other unnecessary additives like artificial flavors, colors, and preservatives.

-Most treats marketed for dental health capitalize on the premise that crunchy food can scrape off plaque, preventing continued dental decay.
-Current veterinary knowledge suggests that dry food and wet food are equally incapable of cleaning your cat’s teeth, so most of these special treats are useless.
+Most treats marketed for dental health capitalize on the premise that crunchy food can scrape plaque off your cat’s teeth, preventing continued dental decay.
+Current veterinary knowledge suggests, however, that dry food and wet cat food are equally incapable of cleaning your cat’s teeth, so most of these special treats are useless.

 Also Read: Best Dental Cat Treats

-Top 5 Best Cat Treats on the Market
+Top 6 Best Cat Treats On The Market

 Also known as skipjack, bonitos are medium-sized ocean fish related to tuna.
 Bonito flakes are simply dehydrated pieces of this fish’s flesh – but don’t let their unassuming appearance fool you.
 These straightforward treats are absurdly appetizing.